chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/EEPROM/EEPROM_Emulation/readme.txt

   - This application runs on STM32F429xx devices.

-  - This application has been tested with STMicroelectronics STM32F429I-Discovery RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32F429I-Discovery RevC evaluation boards and can be easily tailored to any other supported device and development board.